amirctech/Financial-Analysis-of-Real-Estate-Stocks/README.md

 - More interactive visuals and components of the streamlit app
 - Creating a side by side or comparison view of each of the real estate stocks
 - Different machine learning models to increase the returns of each stock
+- Create a feedback or cash out loop after the end of the investment term